skgrange/isorropiar/README.md

   1. A data table formatted in the correct way
   2. The compiled ISORROPIA II programme and knowledge where the programme is on your file system

-Demo data that only varies sulfate concentrations is included in the package.
-Therefore, modelling these data can be achieved with code below:
+Demo data that only varies sulfate concentrations are included in the R package.
+Therefore, modelling these data can be achieved with the code below:

 ```
 # Load the packages